 - Swollen ankles and feet

-- Backaches especially in the lower back
+- Backache, especially in the lower back

-- Increased pulse rate
+- Increase in the pulse rate

-- Low haemoglobin resulting in anaemia
+- Low haemoglobin, resulting in anaemia

-- Likely secretion of colostrum from mammary glands
+- Secretion of colostrum from mammary glands

-- Haemorrhoids which is simply varicose veins in the rectal part
+- Haemorrhoids in the rectal area

 - Increase in vaginal discharge

 - Acute cystitis (inflamed bladder)